 Fredrick W. (Rick) Huszagh II

 McKay Johnson spent several years teaching economics and successfully incubating small businesses in an emerging capitalist country in the former Soviet Union.
 Following his interests in environmental sustainability, McKay returned to the United States and served as the Director of two Georgia-based land conservation non-profit organizations – successfully protecting green space, developing public parks, and advocating for changes in local laws towards a more sustainable approach to land use.
-McKay joined Down to Earth Energy in 2008 to serve as President where he leads marketing, sales, and daily operations of the biodiesel facility.
+McKay joined Down to Earth Energy in 2008 where he served as President and led the marketing, sales, and daily operations of the biodiesel facility.
+He currently serves on the Board of Advisors.
 He is a graduate of Hampden-Sydney College in Hampton-Sydney, Virginia.

-Hunter is a 2011 graduate of the University of Georgia with a Bachelor of Science in Agricultural and Applied Economics.
-Hunter has two years of experience at an industry leading wholesale tree farm dealing in customer service, logistics coordination, sales, and marketing and now over four years of experience at Down to Earth Energy & ESCOGO in operations, logistics management, plant management, quality control, and maintenance.
+o Hunter is a 2011 graduate of the University of Georgia with a Bachelor of Science in Agricultural and Applied Economics.
+Hunter joined Down to Earth Energy in 2013 and currently manages daily operations of the biodiesel plant, logistics & scheduling, inventory management, and the truck maintenance & fabrication shops.
 In his spare time, Hunter enjoys spending time with family, hunting, fishing, and spending time in the outdoors.